lmorg/murex/README.md

     command -> command -> [ index ] -> if { command }

-The language supports multiple data types, with JSON (and later XML) support as a native data type.
-Which makes passing data through the pipeline easier when dealing with more complex arrangements of data than a simple byte stream when compared to standard shells like Bash.
+The language supports multiple data types, with JSON, CSV, S-Expressions, etc support as a native data type.
+This makes passing data through the pipeline easier when dealing with more complex arrangements of data than a simple byte stream when compared to standard shells like Bash.